 - Backflow of undigested food (regurgitation)

-- Reflux that does not get better with medicine
+- Reflux in the esophagus that does not get better with medicine

 Exams and Tests